 Grant’s other professional activities include serving as a:

-His volunteer work includes serving on the Board of Directors of the Los Alto-Mountain View PONY Youth Baseball League and serving as the head coach of Summit Denali High School’s varsity baseball team.
+His volunteer work includes serving on the Board of Directors of the Los Alto-Mountain View PONY Youth Baseball League and having served as the head coach of Summit Denali High School’s varsity baseball team.

 Professional Experience